 A flavor packed weeknight Vegetarian One Pan Mexican Quinoa Recipe that’s easy to make.
 Full of flavors we crave, this skillet Mexican quinoa is loaded with veggies, beans and cheese.
-Learn How to Cook Black Beans or my Slow Cooker Pinto Beans from scratch to use in this tasty dish!
+Check out my How to Cook Black Beans post or my Slow Cooker Pinto Beans from scratch recipe to use in this tasty dish!
 This recipe is vegetarian, gluten free and easily vegan.

 Mexican food cravings are a constant around here.
 Some of my favorite vegetarian quinoa meals are Mexican inspired and for good reason.
 With spices like chili powder, cumin and adobo sauce and veggies like corn, zucchini, poblano (or green bell pepper) and fire roasted tomatoes, it’s totally mouthwatering!

 You’re going to love how easy ingredient prep is and because this recipe a one pan Mexican quinoa, clean up’s a snap too.
 Also, weeknight dinner just got easier because this quinoa meal is freezer friendly!
 Hello meal prep.

 Recipes to Share with Vegetarian Mexican Quinoa